 To reach the long list, the Nomination Committee and Screening Group, divided into several sub-groups, meet three times to discuss the eligible films.

 - Screenplay / Director

 All entered films are seen by a minimum number of voters and discussed.
-Votes are then cast privately and the results tabulated.
+Votes are then cast privately in two rounds, and the results tabulated.
 In calculating the results, BIFA takes into account the number of people who have seen a film.

-After the announcement of the long lists, the voters watch as many of the long listed films as possible before voting for the nominations.
+After the announcement of the long lists, the voters watch as many of the long listed films as possible before voting for the nominations in the second round of voting.
 Again, the number of people who have seen a film is taken into account.